izmailoff/mqtt-mongo/README.md

 This application is based on Akka concurrency framework.
 If you want to fine tune or debug the application take a look at Akka [docs](http://doc.akka.io/docs/akka/snapshot/general/configuration.html).
 Akka can be configured the same way via conf file or cmd args as described above.

+TODO: configuration examples from environment variables and in Docker.

 # Questions and Answers
 Q: Can I create a capped collection before I start using mqtt-mongo so that old messages get deleted automatically?